njadid/asynch_py/docs/input_output.rst

 Irregular Binary Storm Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Irregular binary storm files are designed to be a more flexible and compact file format than the simple binary storm files.
-Also a collection of files providinf forcings ad different times, they are named having the respective unix time as a sufix (and no file extensions).
+Also a collection of files providing forcings at different times, they are named having the respective unix time as a sufix and no file extensions.
 Each file may contain a variable number of links and should present the following structure:

 ::